clemzouuu/static-page-react/README.md

 # static-page-react

 static page with react
 It's basically a static page but with a style variable made in the component.
-This style displays a light and dark mode The main component doesn't receive any prop
+This style displays a light and dark mode.
+The main component doesn't receive any prop